Coldfirex/Fortigate_CIS_check/readme.md

 ### For Bash Implementation
 - Bash shell environment (version 4.0 or higher)
-- Access to Fortigate configuration file
+- Access to FortiGate configuration file
 - Read permissions for the configuration file
 - Minimum 100MB free disk space for reports
 - Internet connectivity (optional, for updates)